mywyau/wander/README.md

 ---

-Please delete any unrelated code and likely unused code, please keep comments to a minimal and program in ideally a functional declarative manner.
+Please delete any unrelated code and likely to be unused code, please keep comments to a minimal and program in ideally a functional declarative manner.

 Notes: